cloudera-labs/hms-mirror/README.md

 Moving metadata and data between two clusters is a pretty straightforward process but depends entirely on the proper configurations in each cluster.
 Listed here are a few tips on some crucial configurations.

 NOTE: HMS-Mirror only moves data with the [SQL](#sql) and [EXPORT_IMPORT](#export-import) data strategies.
 All other strategies either use the data as-is ([LINKED](#linked) or [COMMON](#common)) or depend on the data being moved by something like `distcp`.

+## Controlling the YARN Queue that runs the SQL queries from `hms-mirror`

+Use the jdbc url defined in `default.yaml` to set a queue.

+`jdbc:hive2://host:10000/.....;...?tez.queue.name=batch`

 ### Make Backups before running `hms-mirror`